pretorh/lfs-notes/steps/main-build.md

 ### gmp, mpfr, mpc

-these final few have similar configure, build and install commands

 - gmp
     - see the architecture after configure, and make sure that matches the CPU (see notes to change)
     - The tests are critical.
 All 197 must pass